Workflow Examples

 const client = AxonFlowConnectionPool.getClient();

-const response = await client.executeQuery({ query, policy });
+const response = await client.executeQuery({ query });

 6.3 Batch Query Execution